bkb24/vue-validation-mixin/README.md

 _onChange_

-This is supposed to run validaiton on form element change, but you can run the function on other events.
+This is supposed to run validation on form element change, but you can run the function on other events.
 It also sets the form element to the value changed

 ```
 <input type="text" name="name" @input="onChange"/>